 But, many people have real problems with sleep.
+Infact, 35 million Americans have sleep disorders.
 The symptoms include inability to fall asleep or stay asleep, snoring and other breathing disorders while sleeping, which can cause drowsiness when we need to be alert.
 Untreated, these problems can have a devastating effect on the quality of our lives, making us physically and mentally unable to deal with everyday challenges we face.
-In fact, some illnesses such as high blood pressure - even heart attacks - can be linked to certain sleep disorders.
+What many people don’t know is that sleep disorders can eventually result in much more serious conditions and health risks such as high blood pressure, respiratory failure, obesity, impotence, strokes and even heart attacks.

 The Sleep Center of The Medical Center of Southeast Texas specializes in the diagnosis and treatment of sleep disorders.
+A thorough evaluation is the first step to an accurate diagnosis and effective treatment for your problem.
 For more information, please call (409) 727-3612.

 Examples of Sleep Disorders

 Sleep Disorders are a wide range of physical and psychological conditions that keep people from getting sufficient rest.
 Some of the common conditions we encounter at the Sleep Center include:

 - Obstructive Sleep Apnea (OSA): Inpiduals with OSA snore loudly, have repeated episodes of stoppage of breathing at night due to collapse or blockage of the airway.
 The OSA sufferer’s sleep is repeatedly interrupted causing poor sleep at night and tiredness during the day.